 - The same Android OS might act, look and feel different on different smartphones / tablets.
 This is because each manufacturer picks different ‘skins’ and customizations.

 - After a fresh update, you might want to know how to download android apps made specially for your new Android OS.
-The XDA forum or Play Store is where to look
+Play Store is where to look

 Hovatek….just a button away!